 The counselor provides the initial referral to the ASC.
 They will then address the emotional needs and family and outside challenges of the students.
 In addition they work to create a course schedule that provides for greater student success.

 Extended Time Tests

-Students who have been identified as having learning differences may have extended time on tests.
-The faculty is provided with an up-to-date list of all students who qualify for this accommodation; however, it is up to the student to ask the teacher for the extended time.
+Students who have been identified as having learning differences may ask for extended time on tests.
+The faculty is provided with an up-to-date list of all students who qualify for this support; however, it is up to the student to ask the teacher for the extended time.
 For final exams: Students will meet with their individual counselor prior to final week to discuss whether this is needed, they will then contact their teacher to make arrangements through the ASC.